fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 The line `DatabaseInitialization.dispatcher = testDispatcher` may look a bit mysterious, but all we do with it is to overwrite our original DatabaseInitialization in tests, and use the given Dispatcher as an executor for Room setup.

+> DatabaseInitialization is overwritten in the Test module, by declaring the same class in the same package with the same methods.
+This is an easy way to switch out an implementation.
+> This might not look the cleanest, so an alternative way is to switch out the koin-module of how to create the database.
+For this we could use loadKoinModules.
+In other dependency injection / service locator frameworks this should also be possible.

 ### 1. `atTheStartOurDatabaseIsEmpty`

 Our test is as simple as it gets.
 We get the observable and it's first element.
 Then we assert that it is an empty list.